usmansaleem/aws-sm-migrator/README.md

 # AWS Secret Manager Migrator

 A small ETL program that migrates AWS secrets under a prefix to another prefix.
-The secret values from source prefix are combined into a single line terminated value (upto 200 per secret) and then created under target prefix.
+The secret values from source prefix are combined into a single line terminated value (up to 200 per secret) and then created under target prefix.

-For example, if under the secrets manager, the secrets were created as :
+For example, if under the secrets manager, the secrets were created as (where each secret has only one value) :
 ~~~
-source-prefix/<key1>
+source-prefix/<UUID1>
-source-prefix/<key2>
+source-prefix/<UUID2>
 ...
-source-prefix/<key200>
+source-prefix/<UUID200>
-source-prefix/<key201>
+source-prefix/<UUID201>
 ...
-source-prefix/<key400>
+source-prefix/<UUID400>
 ~~~

 The 400 values will be transformed under two values under `target-prefix`, for example: